Action Comics #1000

 The level of acting from Michael Shannon during that scene is the reason his villain is the standout toughest of DC Films thus far for me.
 Having humorous moments between all of these serious situations would have ruined the film for me.
 As if I shouldn’t have to take this film serious for what it was wanting to be; a true origin story about Superman.
 I thought I would be seeing the type of film that the other camp made.
 Think Hulk smashing Loki.

 Instead, I was given a serious take on Superman.
-I knew that its adult themes would flourish throughout the course of the film based on the opening on Krypton.
-We then are left with one of the most gorgeous comic depicting moments I have ever witnessed on film; the destruction of Krypton and Kal’s arrival on Earth.
-“Make a better world than ours Kal.”
-Lara says as Krypton imploded, knowing she’ll never see or speak to him again.
+I knew the adult themes would flourish throughout the course of the film based on the opening on Krypton.
+We then are left with one of the most gorgeous comic-depicting moments I have ever witnessed on film; the destruction of Krypton and Kal’s arrival on Earth.
+“Make a better world than ours Kal,” Lara says as Krypton imploded, knowing she’ll never see or speak to him again.
 That’s her hope.

 We are now shown what Clark has been doing with his life here on Earth.
 Once he learns there’s an oil rig that has caught fire near the boat he’s on, he does the one thing he was born to do; save the people trapped on the rig.
 This moment is vital because it establishes that Clark is willing to help save lives even without the Suit he’s famous for wearing.
 I would surmise that it was intentional by Zack to have Clark (he’s on Earth after all so we call him Clark) standing on Steel, saving the remaining men on the rig.
 I mean his name is Man of Steel after all.